-8.2.7 Detention Facility Construction Standards
+8.2.7 Stormwater Management Facility Construction Standards

 - a.
 Stormwater detention facilities shall be constructed in accordance with plans reviewed and approved by the City, and shall be in place and inspected prior to the initiation of other improvements.
-If the detention facility is planned to be a lake, temporary detention facilities shall be provided and shall remain in place until such time as the lake has become effective in providing stormwater management. - b.
+If the stormwater management is planned to be handled by a lake, a stormwater BMP which shall provide runoff reduction, or any other stormwater management system as determined by the city, a temporary stormwater management facility shall be provided and shall remain in place until such time as the stormwater management facility has become effective in providing stormwater management. - b.
 Within a detention basin, all stumps are to be cut flush with the ground or removed and all debris is to be removed below the 10-year ponding elevation.
 Trees or shrubs may be allowed to remain below the 10-year ponding elevation only upon certification of the survivability of the vegetation. - c.
 Detention slopes which are disturbed are to be grassed.
 The ground cover within the basin shall be well established with all exposed areas covered prior to the end of the maintenance period. - d.
 If the developer desires to place a fence around a detention facility, it shall be a minimum 4 foot high fence of durable material, with a 12 foot wide access gate.
 The fence shall be contained within an easement at least 20 feet wide, shall not encroach upon the detention facility (although their easements may overlap by up to 10 feet), and shall comply with the locational requirements of the Zoning Resolution.